NicolasGlassey/python-calculator/README.md

 ### On dev environment

-How to get dependencies and build?
+How do you get dependencies and build?
 How to run the tests?

 ### On integration environment